gwenily/gwenilys-list/readme.md

 - [Death Generator](http://deathgenerator.com/) Also known as Sierra Text Generator.
 Lets you create custom text boxes in the style of a ton of different games.
 - [NoClip](https://noclip.website/) Lets you look around 3D environments in browser for a ton of games you absolutely played growing up as if you were using noclip in source.
 - [Earthbound Battle Backgrounds](https://www.gjtorikian.com/Earthbound-Battle-Backgrounds-JS/) Generator for moving earthbound backgrounds. up/down/left/right arrows for controlls.
+- [Super Lesbian Animal RPG](https://slarpg.com/) SLARPG doesn't really belong here but fuck you it's my list.
+Everyone must play this.
+An RPGMaker game by Ponnet (aka Bobby), the author of [Thanks Ken Penders](https://www.tumblr.com/thankskenpenders).
+With [music](https://beatrixquinn.bandcamp.com/album/super-lesbian-animal-rpg-ost) by Beatrix Quinn.
+Give it a shot if you like "quirky earthbound inspired RPGs" or gay people.
+Fuck elden ring, it's my GOTY 2022.
+Be sure to read the (short) [official prologue comic](https://slarpg.com/comic) before you start.
+    - Bobby recommends joy2key if you want to use a controller.
+Do NOT do this.
+Use steam input with community uploaded profiles (or make your own).
+If you don't own the game on steam, add it as a non-steam game.
+Also, dont play on 1.5x or 2x unless you really need to fill the screen, it stretches the pixels (blame RPGMaker for both of these limitations.).
+If you read this far, there's sort of an easter egg if you try to go to melody's real tumblr page featured her in-game laptop :3

 ## Privacy